BJarkowski/synapse-pipelines-sap-odata-public/README.md

 # SAP OData Services with Synapse Pipelines

 This repository supplements blog series available on SAP Community about data extraction from SAP systems using OData services.
 Each directory contains target solution described in a blog.
-You can find all blogs here:
+You can find all posts here:
 https://blogs.sap.com/tag/summer-with-odata-extraction-using-synapse-pipelines/

 Every week, as I publish another episode of the blog series, I will add a directory with the source code of the pipeline and all resources.